zaiisao/Documentation/en/cloud-recording/cloud_recording_convert_format.md

 - Ubuntu 14.04 and later x64
 - CentOS 6.5 and later (7.0 recommended) x64

-To run the script, you need to install Python 2, version 2.7 or later.
+To run the script, you need to install [FFmpeg](http://ffmpeg.org/download.html) and Python 2, version 2.7 or later.

 #### File preparation